BIRDSgroup/CRED/README.md

 Pre-trained models folder contains pre-trained SVM and XGBoost models trained on CRED and CDR data

 # Installation
-See requirements.txt file for the list of dependencies.
+See requirements.txt file (in the code folder) for the list of dependencies.
 All the code is written using python language

 # Getting started
 After doing all the required installations, run classification_code.ipynb file.
 It can generate embeddings and can also take input as pre-trained embeddings.
 It will generate the classification results.